 Part I Writing (30 minutes)

 Directions: For this part, you are allowed 30 minutes to write an essay based on the picture below.
-You should start your essay with a brief description of the picture and then comment on parents' role in their children's growth.
+You should start your essay with a brief description of the picture and then comment on the kid's understanding of going to school.
 You should write at least 120 words but no more than 180 words.

 Questions 36 to 45 are based on the following passage.